Near Columbia in Houston County, Alabama — The American South (East South Central)

 Erected 2015 by the Historic Chattahoochee Commission, the John P. and Dorothy S. Illges Foundation, Inc., the University of Alabama Center for Economic Development.

 Location.
 31° 16.589′ N, 85° 7.001′ W. Marker is near Columbia, Alabama, in Houston County.
 Marker is on Omussee Creek Road half a mile north of Picnic Road, on the right when traveling north.
+Located near the Omussee Creek Park boat ramp.
 Touch for map.
-Located near the Omussee Creek Park boat ramp.
 Marker is at or near this postal address: Omussee Creek Road, Columbia AL 36319, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on March 19, 2018.
-This page originally submitted on March 15, 2018, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 155 times since then and 16 times this year.
+It was originally submitted on March 15, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 306 times since then and 68 times this year.
 Photos: 1, 2, 3, 4. submitted on March 15, 2018, by Mark Hilton of Montgomery, Alabama.